Lukas-Haase/3clickpoll/README.md

 # User Stories

+## User story: Integration of live polling feature in frag.jetzt

+As a user of the frag.jetzt app, I want to be able to access the live polling feature within the app, so that I can easily use both features without having to switch between different apps or interfaces.

+### Acceptance criteria

+- The live polling feature is integrated into the frag.jetzt app as an iframe.
+- The process of creating a new poll and participating in it is the same in the frag.jetzt app as it is in the quiz web app [antworte.jetzt](https://antworte.jetzt/), including the user interface and navigation.
+- The user can easily access the live polling feature from within the frag.jetzt app.
+- The user can switch between the live polling feature and other features of the frag.jetzt app without experiencing any disruption or confusion.

 ## User story: Creating a poll

 As an instructor or moderator, I want to be able to create a poll in two clicks by clicking the "Live Poll" button and selecting a poll template, so that I can quickly and easily gather feedback and understanding from my students.